 2.)
 Due to their high mortality, pheasants are not in danger of becoming nuisance birds.
 Even though they are released by the millions each year, they are mostly not self-sustaining and will die out, in the wild, if left to their own accord.

 3.)
-Being omnivores, they will eat worms, insects, seeds, berries, fruit, and even small reptiles and amphibians.
+Being Omnivores (eat plant and animal matter), they will eat worms, insects, seeds, berries, fruit, small reptiles, and amphibians.

 5.)
 Male pheasants are known to be sensitive to the low frequency vibrations preceding an earthquake.
 There are many accounts of cocks crowing insanely right before an earthquake.